-The UO Office of Sustainability launched the Grow Pod initiative in 2018.
+The UO Office of Sustainability launched the Grow Pod initiative in 2018, and then opted to close it in 2023.
 The Grow Pod consists of a shipping container built out for high-productivity food growth that supports ongoing research, learning, and innovation for sustainable urban food production.
 The Grow Pod was generously donated to the UO Office of Sustainability by a community member and was delivered to campus in May 2018.
 In 2018, the University of Oregon Food Studies Program and the Office of Sustainability were awarded a $10,000 applied environmental science seed grant to support start-up costs and first year programming in the Pod.
 The project was officially announced to the University of Oregon community in an April 2019 Around the O article.

-Currently, the Grow Pod supports students through introductory-level curricular and co-curricular programming.
-In year one, students in UO Community for Environmental Leaders are raising a variety of common garden crops as well as starts they plan to market to the campus community.
-In this pilot year, the Grow Pod is already being used to foster undergraduate student research and to engage and educate interested students in the Environmental Leaders Academic Residential Community (ARC).
+The Grow Pod supported students through introductory-level curricular and co-curricular programming.
+In year one, students in UO Environmental Leaders Academic Residential Community raised a variety of common garden crops as well as starts they plan to market to the campus community.
+In the pilot year, the Grow Pod was used to foster undergraduate student research and to engage and educate interested students in the Environmental Leaders Academic Residential Community (ARC).

 In recent years, a new industry has emerged to build, operate, and sell shipping containers that have been outfitted for indoor growing.
 Current uses range from commercial operations for niche markets such as high-end restaurants, to add-ons to existing agricultural businesses, to social enterprises that provide food production options in areas where land-based farming is not feasible.
 These types of facilities are compelling from a research perspective, and they are likely to be commercially successful.
 Now is the time to study and shape their future by developing socially beneficial use cases, designing to reduce cost, fitting to planning codes and urban and sub-urban aesthetics, conducting critical comparisons to conventional farming, analyzing costs and opportunities related to energy, water, fertilizer, pesticides, labor, productivity, nutrition, and soil quality.